micro-manager/pycro-manager/README.md

 Python client expected version: 2.5.0
 ```

 In this case case your Micro-manager version Pycro-manager versions are out of sync.
-The best fix is to down the latest versions of both.
+The best fix is to download the latest versions of both.
 Uprgade to the latest Pycro-manager with:

 ```
 pip install pycromanager --upgrade